Skip to main content

 • If both are set, include is applied first, then exclude

-• Filters apply to both tool skills and prompt skills
+• --include/--exclude filters apply to both tool skills and prompt skills (or just prompt skills when --custom-only is active)

 Auto-Update with SessionStart Hook